Jeff-Russ/ror-guides/rails-database.md

    This option also provides safe SQL escaping and is a simpler approach compared to both strings and arrays.
 Each key-value pair will be joined by an SQL `AND` before generating the SQL `WHERE` clause.

-		relation_object = Client.where(:orders_count => 2)
+		relation_object = Client.where(orders_count: 2, shipping: "free")

-   This is just one condition but you can actualy have many, separated by commas.

 ### Other Query Methods

-`where` is the most powerful query method but there are several others:
+`where` is the most common query method but there are several others:

 	order(sql_fragment) # sort results alphabetically, reverse, etc
 	limit(integer)      # limit the number of results to `integer`